 - I still do not love Dagger.
 Fuck you Google.

 This, I probably don’t subscribe to anymore.
 Dagger was horrible to get started with, but I can now claim passing knowledge and familiarity with it, enough to be able to use it for simple projects and be comfortable while doing so.

 Like RxJava, Dagger has become an industry standard of sorts and a required skill at a lot of Android positions, so eventually you might wind up needing to learn it anyway, so why wait?
 Dagger is not terrible, just badly presented.
 Learning from existing code is always helpful, and that was part of how I learned.
-Use my PR, and tweet me questions at @MSF_Jarvis and I'll do my best to help you like I was helped and hopefully we'll both learn something new :)
+Use my PR, and post questions below and I’ll do my best to help you like I was helped and hopefully we’ll both learn something new :)